pedcremo/pong/README.md

 Result will be  bin/index.js file embedding all project .js

 We are using nodeJS ecosystem in this project in an unusual way.
 Only for client web development.
-Uning requirejs module to be able to architect our project in a more scalable way.
+Using requirejs useful module to be able to architect our project in a morescalable way.